- Role of Multiple Session Chairs for a Research Conference

 To guarantee that the session goes smoothly and that the session is moderated and the papers are judged consistently, the session chairs will need to work together in a cooperative manner.

-In order to make sure that the session is in line with the conference’s general schedule and that the essential resources are available, the session chairmen will also need to engage with the conference’s organisers.
+In order to make sure that the session is in line with the conference’s general schedule and that the essential resources are available, the session chairmen will also need to engage with the conference’s organizers.

-As a Session Chair how I should Start a Session ?
+As a Session Chair how I should Start a Session?

 Starting a session is crucial for ensuring that it goes smoothly and that the audience is attentive as the session chair.
 Here are some ideas for how to begin a session: